 - U.S. District Court for the Eastern District of Virginia, Honorable T.S.
 Ellis, III, 2004-2005

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Obtained a $26.3 million compensatory damages verdict (trebled in the judgment to over $79 million) for the Plaintiff in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company in three-week trial.
+- Obtained a $26.3 million trial verdict (trebled in the judgment to over $79 million) for a U.S.-based software company in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company.
 SAS Institute Inc. v.
 World Programming Ltd. (U.S.D.C., E.D.N.C.).